 Annual reporting is based on an organisation’s financial year and published within the Director’s or Energy and Carbon Report.
 This includes UK energy use from Electricity, Gas and Transport fuel as well as the GHG emissions and one energy intensity metric, such as tonnes of CO2/kWh.
 Quoted companies will need to also provide global energy use.

 There must be a robust and transparent description of the measures taken to improve energy efficiency within the reporting year, with previous year comparisons as the scheme progresses.
-First reports are due after 1st April 2020.
+First reports were due from 1st April 2020.

 We can provide organisations with tailored support and guidance surrounding SECR.
 To begin with we can help you establish whether you qualify and then discuss the gathering of data and reporting, as well as the most important aspect, which is how you will reduce your energy use.